Behavior Intervention Team

 - Trust your instincts: If you experience significant unease about a student, seek consultation from your department chair, supervisor, the BIT or the PSC Psychological Counseling office for Psychological and Service.
 Promptly report safely concerns and student conduct code violations to the Office of Student Conduct (304-788-6910).

 - Listen sensitively and carefully: Vulnerable students need to be seen, heard and helped.
 Many students will have difficulty clearly articulating their distress.
 Don’t be afraid to ask students directly if they feel their functioning is impaired, or have thoughts of harming themselves or others.

 - De-escalate and support: Distressed students can be sensitive and easily provoked, so avoid threatening, humiliating or intimidating statements.
 Help students connect with the College’s resources needed to achieve stabilization.
-The PSC Psychological Counseling office provides individual consultations regarding de-escalation, support and referral for student services.
+The PSC counseling office personnel provides individual consultations regarding de-escalation, support and referral for student services.